Vegans and Honey

 Final Thoughts

 It is important to respect the lifestyle choices of all individuals – even if you feel differently.
 For now, some of those who adhere to a strict vegan diet will not be eating honey.
-Others, who feel the rules do not apply to insects-may be able to eat a chunk of beeswax on occasion-with no guilt.
+Others, who feel the rules do not apply to insects-may be able to consume beeswax and honey on occasion-with no guilt.